Narrow your search results on Mac

 When you search on your Mac in Spotlight or in Finder and other windows that have a search field, you can use several methods to focus the scope of your searches and the search results.

 Tip: Want to exclude items from Spotlight results?
-Set options in Spotlight preferences.
+Change Siri & Spotlight settings.

 Add criteria to a search